Risk and Resilience in the Health Workforce:

 - Explore women’s role in COVID-19 leadership and links with more gender-inclusive responses;

 The project is based out of the Faculty of Health Sciences at Simon Fraser University and funded by the BC Women’s Health Foundation.
 We are looking to work with health workers, unions/associations, health authorities and policy makers.
-In particular, we hope to conduct virtual focus groups with nurses, midwives and those working in long term care.
+In particular, we hope to conduct virtual focus groups with nurses, midwives and those working in community service and long term care.
 We also would like to conduct key informant interviews with workers, decision-makers and other stakeholders.

-In-depth analyses of how women healthcare workers are particularly affected by COVID-19, as well as data on the effectiveness of measures to support health workers, will enable the development and implementation of appropriate policies and interventions, ultimately improving the supply and well-being of health workers and overall quality of care.
-Results from the research will be used to communicate with leadership and policymakers regarding women health care workers’ experiences, provide feedback on COVID-19 related policies to date and offer recommendations going forward.
+In-depth analyses of how women healthcare workers are particularly affected by COVID-19, as well as data on the effectiveness of measures to support health and care workers, will enable the development and implementation of appropriate policies and interventions, ultimately improving the supply and well-being of health workers and overall quality of care.
+Results from the research will be used to communicate with leadership and policymakers regarding women health and care workers’ experiences, provide feedback on COVID-19 related policies to date and offer recommendations going forward.

 If you are interested in participating in the project, would like more information or have any questions please contact Dr. Julia Smith, Faculty of Health Sciences, Simon Fraser University (firstname.lastname@example.org) or Dr. Rosemary Morgan, Bloomberg School of Public Health, John Hopkins University (Rosemary.Morgan@jhu.edu) Ethics approval for this research was provided by the SFU Office of Research Ethics.